Pop Culture Madness!

 Vasili Arkhipov, a senior officer on a Soviet submarine, refused to launch a nuclear torpedo in October 1962, perhaps preventing WWIII

-Although Stan Lee gave the Incredible Hulk's alter ego the alliterative name "Bruce Banner", Lee misremembered it and referred to him as "Bob Banner" in some later stories, an error which readers quickly picked up on.
-To resolve this discrepancy he decided the official name is "Robert Bruce Banner".
+Although Stan Lee gave the Incredible Hulk’s alter ego the alliterative name “Bruce Banner,” Lee misremembered it and referred to him as “Bob Banner” in some later stories, an error readers quickly picked up on.
+To resolve this discrepancy, he decided the official name was “Robert Bruce Banner.”

-The Jetsons only aired 3 seasons, the first in 1962 and the second and third in 1985-1987, over two decades later
+The Jetsons only aired three seasons, the first in 1962 and the second and third in 1985-1987, over two decades later

-Jackie Chan's first movie appearance, Big and Little Wong Tin Bar (1962), was considered to be a lost film, as no known copies of the film existed.
+Jackie Chan’s first movie appearance, Big and Little Wong Tin Bar (1962), was considered a lost film, as no known copies existed.
 However, this was not the case, because on February 3rd, 2016, the entire movie was suddenly uploaded to YouTube.

 Telstar was launched as the first working communications satellite.

-The word 'thermos' used to be a trademark for vacuum flasks, until 1962 when US courts ruled it had become generic.
+The word ‘thermos’ used to be a vacuum flask trademark until 1962, when US courts ruled it had become generic.

 The 1962 groundbreaking ceremony for the Houston Astrodome was done not with shovels, but with six-guns.

-The light-emitting diode (LED) invented Nick Holonyak, while working for General Electric.
+The light-emitting diode (LED) was invented by Nick Holonyak while working for General Electric.

 President JFK purchased 1,200 Cuban cigars just hours before he ordered the Cuban Trade Embargo in 1962.